-Among the credentials listed after my name — MD FRANZCO — is the Diplomate of the American Board of Ophthalmology.
+Among the credentials listed after my name, MD FRANZCO, is the Diplomate of the American Board of Ophthalmology.
 For Australian patients, this qualification is unusual.
 Most ophthalmologists practising in Australia trained within the Australian or British system and hold FRANZCO as their specialist certification.
 I hold both FRANZCO and the ABO Diplomate because I trained entirely in the United States before moving to Australia.

 What the American Board of Ophthalmology is